Associate in Science Degree (CIP# 1743020112)

 Students are also able to apply the courses in the degree to gain state certifications needed for employment and promotion in the fire service.

-Courses in the fire science technology degree program are offered online, in classroom settings or in a blended online/classroom format.
+Courses in the fire science technology degree program are offered online, in classroom settings, or in a mixed-mode, online/classroom, format.